Yordanos7/Yordanos7/README.md

         👀 About Me
-🚀 Passionate about building scalable and user-friendly web applications 🌱 Currently sharpening my skills in PHP and MySQL
-🛠️ Experienced with JavaScript, React, Node.js, Express, MongoDB, and Tailwind CSS 💡 Interested in backend development and mastering full-stack technologies 💞️ Looking to Collaborate On
+🚀 Passionate about building scalable and user-friendly web applications 🌱 Currently sharpening my skills in TypeScript and MySQL 🛠️ Experienced with JavaScript, React, Node.js, Express, MongoDB, and Tailwind CSS 💡 Interested in backend development and mastering full-stack technologies 💞️ Looking to Collaborate On